NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 their DEMs and hopefully eliminate them by tuning various parameters in the ``stereo.default`` file (:numref:`stereodefault`).
-For scientists and engineers who are using DEMs produced with the Stereo Pipeline, this chapter may help to answer the question, “What is the Stereo Pipeline doing to the raw data to produce this DEM?”
+For scientists and engineers who are using DEMs produced with the Stereo Pipeline, this chapter may help to answer the question, "What is the Stereo Pipeline doing to the raw data to produce this DEM?"

-A related question that is commonly asked is, “How accurate is a DEM produced by the Stereo Pipeline?”
+A related question that is commonly asked is, "How accurate is a DEM produced by the Stereo Pipeline?"
 This chapter does not yet address matters of accuracy and error, however we have several efforts underway to quantify the accuracy of Stereo Pipeline-derived DEMs, and will be publishing more information about that shortly.
 Stay tuned.